Home

 Entered Apprentice Rings and Fellowcraft Rings:

-While there are many searches performed on the Internet for "Entered Apprentice Rings" and "Fellowcraft Rings", respectable jewelers will not advertise these because a Masonic ring commemorates the raising of a brother to the degree of Master Mason.
+While there are many searches performed on the Internet for "Entered Apprentice Rings" and "Fellowcraft Rings", up until recently, the only Masonic lodge ring available has been the ring which commemorates the raising of a brother to the Sublime degree of Master Mason.

-If you have found this page or this site to have been helpful to you, and worthy of recommending to others, so that they, too, may increase their Masonic knowledge, below are some ways to do so.
+If you have found this Masonic Rings Gold page or this site to have been helpful to you, and worthy of recommending to others, so that they, too, may increase their Masonic knowledge, below are some ways to do so.

 Send URL to another Brother: To do so, simply copy this link, (in your Address Bar at the top of the page), then open your E-mail, compose a new message to whom you wish to send it and paste this URL address into your message area with your message.